openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

         fans of Twitter but not necessarily tweet-o-holics.

 One possible choice is to have Twitter up and running in the browser most of the time.
-        While this is a feasible solution, you™ll start missing out when the browser is minimized.
+        While this is a feasible solution, youâ€™ll start missing out when the browser is minimized.
-        Also, a browser isn™t exactly lightweight on system resources.
+        Also, a browser isnâ€™t exactly lightweight on system resources.
 Therefore, your best bet would be to use a well-built Twitter desktop client.

 **About Chokoq**

 [Choqok](http://choqok.gnufolks.org) is a slim Twitter and Identi.ca
         client made to integrate well with the [KDE](http://www.makeuseof.com/tags/kde) desktop environment.
-As far as social media clients go, [Gwibber](http://www.makeuseof.com/tag/gwibber-the-everything-client/) may be a more well known piece of software, but it™s best suited to run under a [GNOME](http://www.makeuseof.com/tags/gnome) desktop.
-You™re always welcome to try Gwibber with KDE, but I™ve always preferred software native to the desktop environment you™re using.
+As far as social media clients go, [Gwibber](http://www.makeuseof.com/tag/gwibber-the-everything-client/) may be a more well known piece of software, but itâ€™s best suited to run under a [GNOME](http://www.makeuseof.com/tags/gnome) desktop.
+Youâ€™re always welcome to try Gwibber with KDE, but Iâ€™ve always preferred software native to the desktop environment youâ€™re using.
 With Choqok, you can quickly and easily reach your Twitter stream at any time and get notifications that appear right on your desktop. (...)

-
+â€

+â€œ

         [Linux.com/Nathan Willis: Weekend Project: Turn Thunderbird into a Groupware Client with SOGo Connector](http://www.linux.com/learn/tutorials/482178:weekend-project-turn-thunderbird-into-a-groupware-client-with-sogo-connector)

-Mozilla [Thunderbird](http://www.mozilla.org/thunderbird/) has earned its place as an email app on Linux desktops, and its cross-platform nature makes it a popular choice for Windows and OS X machines as well ” particularly when you include the calendaring and task management power of the [Lightning](http://www.mozilla.org/projects/calendar/lightning/) add-on.
+Mozilla [Thunderbird](http://www.mozilla.org/thunderbird/) has earned its place as an email app on Linux desktops, and its cross-platform nature makes it a popular choice for Windows and OS X machines as well â€” particularly when you include the calendaring and task management power of the [Lightning](http://www.mozilla.org/projects/calendar/lightning/) add-on.
 But uptake in corporate environments has never been its strong suit, largely because it does not include groupware features such as event invitations and shared address books.
 The [SOGo Connector](http://www.sogo.nu/downloads/frontends.html#c1304) extension adds those features and more, turning Thunderbird into a proper groupware client suitable for business use. (...)

-
+â€

+â€œ

         [Lamarque: Wireless sharing with Plasma NM 0.9](http://lamarque-lvs.blogspot.com/2011/08/wireless-sharing-with-plasma-nm-09.html)